 Services and fees

-We offer an array of standard services for protein identification and characterisation.
+We offer services for protein identification, characterisation, and quantification.
 We primarily follow a bottom-up approach, which involves digesting the proteins into peptides, identifying these peptides using LC-MS/MS and database searches, and reassembling them into proteins.
-Additionally, we offer intact protein mass determinaton under denaturing conditions using.
-Top-down approaches, applying fragmentation techniqes to intact proteins are currently not offered as a standard service.
+Additionally, we offer intact protein mass determination under denaturing conditions using.
+Top-down approaches, applying fragmentation techniques to intact proteins are currently not offered as a standard service.

 This includes protein digestion (from SDS-gel, in-solution, or beads), reduction and alkylation, a quality control run on an LC-UV-VIS system, high resolution accurate mass LC-MS/MS analysis, database search, qualitative data analysis, and the generation of an output file for the user.
 Depending on sample complexity we apply different gradient lengths.